 MidiREX is a small but versatile MIDI loop sequencer created for live performance.
 It is designed to provide basic multi track recording and playback capabilities with minimal distraction to your inspiration.

-MidiREX records MIDI events received on its MIDI IN (except note off velocity and system real time data) and stores them in non-volatile memory for later playback.
+MidiREX records MIDI events received on its MIDI IN (except Note Off velocity and system real time data) and stores them in non-volatile memory for later playback.
 The recorded events can include notes, controllers, pitch bend, after touch, program changes, and system exclusive data.
-(Note: the latter is not yet supported in version 0.94).

 MidiREX can play up to 4 tracks simultaneously.
 Its memory capacity is approximately 9,000 notes, however various MIDI controllers like after touch, pitch bend, mod wheel, etc. will take up more memory, so the actual amount of note storage capacity will vary depending on how much these controllers are used.